 - Yellow flashers mean the bus is preparing to stop to load or unload children.
 Slow down and prepare to stop.

-- Red flashers and an extended arm means the bus has stopped, and is loading or unloading children.
+- Red flashers and an extended arm mean the bus has stopped and is loading or unloading children.
 Stop your vehicle and wait for the bus to begin moving again before you resume driving.

 Children Are Everywhere

 Where school zone safety is concerned, motorists should expect the unexpected, because children are everywhere.
 If you’re only expecting to see children in a crosswalk, you’re going to be surprised if a child on a bicycle crosses at another intersection.
 Children may be dropped off or picked up in various locations by parents and caregivers.
 Children can’t easily judge the distance and speed of oncoming traffic either, so it’s important to be watchful and vigilant in and around school zones, even when you wouldn’t think a child would be crossing a particular area.

 Child Pedestrian Safety and The Distracted Driving Epidemic